The different types of email - All email is not the same

 - IMAP is best if multiple computers check the same mailbox or if you use a mobile device as well

-Clarke Design are always happy to talk further about which email type is best for you.
+Clarke Design is always happy to talk further about which email type is best for you.

 Other Email Features

 Email Forwarder: Forwards on an email to another mailbox (either locally or externally).
-For example chairman@yourdomain.co.uk forwards on to the current chairman.
-When the chairman changes, just change the forwarder.
-No need to tell everyone, they just keep sending to chairman@ - simple.
+For example, chairman@yourdomain.co.uk forwards on to the current chair.
+When the chair changes, change the forwarder.
+No need to tell everyone, they just keep sending to chairman@ — simple.

 Auto Responder: Allows an automated reply to be sent to the originator of an email.
-Can be used as a thank you to those who send you an email to a specific address.
+Can be used as a 'thank you' to those who email you to a specific address.

 Group Account: Allows for a single email to be sent to a specific group of recipients. committee@yourdomain.co.uk could send the email automatically to many other different mailboxes.
-As the committee changes, simply change the distribution of the emails and different people will receive the committee emails.
+As the committee changes, it changes the distribution of the emails and different people will receive the committee emails.

-Catch All: A special mailbox that catches all other email not addressed to a specific mailbox.
-This can help to ensure that you get all of your email, even if someone types in your email prefix incorrectly.
-This can however vastly increase the amount of SPAM email you may get and you will receive every email you are every sent.
+Catch All: A special mailbox that catches all other emails not addressed to a specific mailbox.
+This can help to ensure that you get all of your emails, even if someone types in your email prefix incorrectly.
+This can, however, vastly increase the amount of SPAM email you may get, and you will receive every email you are ever sent.